 How portfolio managers use duration

 While duration does have limitations, it can be an extremely useful tool for building bond portfolios and managing risk.
 As a portfolio manager’s interest rate outlook changes, he or she can adjust the portfolio’s average duration (by adjusting the holdings in the portfolio) to coincide with the forecast.

 These adjustments can be made either for the portfolio as a whole or for a particular sector within the portfolio.
 So, if the manager expects interest rates to fall, the average duration of the portfolio could be lengthened in order to get the maximum benefit from the change.
 On the other hand, if a manager’s outlook indicates that interest rates will be increasing, he or she could shorten the portfolio’s average duration, moving it closer to zero, to minimize the negative effect on values.

 In contrast to the more typical positive duration, a “negative” duration strategy can be employed by a manager with a very high conviction that interest rates will rise to both protect the portfolio and potentially enhance returns.
 A portfolio with a negative duration will increase in value when interest rates rise, barring other impacts.

 PIMCO and duration

-Because interest rate expectations have a significant impact on bond prices, PIMCO devotes considerable effort trying to anticipate global economic and political trends that may influence the direction of interest rates.
-That long-term outlook is then translated into a general duration range for our portfolios, with short-term adjustments made as necessary within that range.
-In addition to interest rates, we also apply duration measurements to determine bond price sensitivity to shift in other factors, such as yield curve and bond spreads.
+Because interest rate expectations have a significant impact on bond values, PIMCO devotes considerable effort trying to anticipate global economic and political trends that may influence the direction of interest rates.
+That long-term outlook is then translated into a general duration range for our portfolios, with short-term adjustments made, as necessary, within that range.
+In addition to interest rates, we also apply duration measurements to determine bond value sensitivity to shifts in other factors, such as yield curve and bond spreads.